isaacnmm/pestpolicy-hugo2XX/content/posts/best-airless-paint-sprayer-under-500/index.md

 In most cases, this hose helps minimize hand fatigue when doing vertical, horizontal, or even round sprays.
 The HEA technique eliminates chances of overspray by up to 55% and ensuring minimum gaps in your painting surfaces.
 The fined tipped gun also comes in handy to help you in achieving the same.
 You can use this sprayer on all kinds of paints - water-based, primers, and stains, and oil-based among others.

 With this sprayer, you can achieve high precision and also manage to spray around the curved and complex surface.
+Pros:
-Pros: - Uses HEA technique - Designed with durability - Achieves a smooth finish - Can be used for horizontal, vertical, and round surfaces
+- Uses HEA technique
+- Designed with durability
+- Achieves a smooth finish
+- Can be used for horizontal, vertical, and round surfaces

+Cons:
-Cons: - None found
+- None found

-> See Also: > Repainting Interior Walls

 ###  [5.
 Titan ControlMax 1700 Pro HEA Technology Paint Sprayer](https://www.amazon.com/dp/B06X3YNP1N/?tag=p-policy-20)